pishi19/EA/runtime/docs/roadmap.md

     ```
     *Intent: Move data flow and integrity recommendations into an active, actionable phase—every feature and workflow must now comply with these policies and be tracked for ongoing audit and integrity.*
     *Result: 🔄 IN PROGRESS – Project 15.2 open for systematic implementation, with all future development and agentic features gated on integrity protocol adherence.*

----

-#### Execution Prompts Log

-- **Prompt 2025-12-21 (Ash):**
-    ```
-    # cursor:ora:task:15-1-1-data-flow-integrity-safeguards
-    1. Review and document all critical workflows (load, mutate, chat, batch ops, audit) with explicit diagrams/tables mapping data sources, triggers, and syncs.
-    2. Enforce explicit workstream context and logging in all actions.
-    3. Implement orphan/stale data audits as a quarterly scheduled task.
-    4. Codify batch ops protocol, conflict/error handling, and versioned snapshots in the admin UI.
-    5. Make agentic onboarding and LLM prompt consistency a required step for future releases.
-    ```
-    *Intent: Establish long-term, testable, and enforceable system integrity.
-Data flow, audit, and agentic safety will be treated as a recurring, test-gated system phase for all current and future workstreams.*
-    *Result: 🔄 IN PROGRESS – Data flow integrity now a first-class roadmap phase, with all core policies explicit and tracked.*

-      - Task 15.1.1: Document All Data Flows
-      - Task 15.1.2: Enforce Explicit Workstream Context
-      - Task 15.1.3: Implement Regular Audit Cycles
-      - Task 15.1.4: Codify Batch Operations Protocol
-      - Task 15.1.5: Formalize Agentic Safety Training

 ## Status